 To evaluate the performance profile of the Accelerated Ring protocol when processing costs are amortized over larger payloads, we ran the same experiments with message payloads of 8850 bytes and UDP datagrams of up to 9000 bytes.
 This choice is inspired by the 9000-byte jumbo frame size, allowing the same 150 bytes for headers as in the experiments with 1350-byte payloads.
-We chose not to use jumbo frames at the network level to avoid restricting the applicability to only deployments in which they are available, although using jumbo frames may improve performance further.
+We chose not to use jumbo frames at the network level, since they may not be available in all deployments, although they may improve performance further.

-Figures 5 and 7 compare the performance profiles of the Accelerated Ring implementations using 1350-byte payloads (which are the same as in Figures 4 and 6) to the profiles using 8850-byte payloads.
-For both Agreed and Safe delivery, larger messages allow the protocol to reach considerably higher maximum throughputs.
+Figures 5 and 7 compare the performance profiles of the Accelerated Ring implementations using 1350-byte payloads (as in Figures 4 and 6) to the profiles using 8850-byte payloads.
+Larger messages allow the protocol to reach considerably higher throughputs.
 For Agreed delivery, the maximum throughput for Spread improves 150%, from 2.1 Gbps to 5.3 Gbps; for the daemon-based prototype it improves 87%, from 3.2 Gbps to 6 Gbps; and for the library-based protocol it improves 58%, from 4.6 Gbps to 7.3 Gbps.
 Because the benefit of larger messages comes from amortizing processing costs, we see the biggest improvements when processing overhead is highest.
 Figure 7 shows similar improvements for Safe delivery.